kaveriC/CLIF-1.0/projects/vent_variation/README.md

 * vitals
 * labs

 Follow the schema laid out in the [RCLIF ERD](https://github.com/kaveriC/CLIF-1.0/tree/main/sample_RCLIF) for each of these tables.
+The naming convention for input files is provided [here](https://github.com/kaveriC/CLIF-1.0/tree/main/rclif)

 ## Setup instructions